 As Almita explored her ethnic identity, she also discovered her academic passions.
-Taking courses on Latino ethnography and “culture and political economy” transformed her career path—she found herself drawn to anthropology.
+Taking courses on Latino ethnography transformed her career path—she found herself drawn to anthropology.

 Stories for Justice

 That calling involves using her research skills for more than just discovering new information.
-Almita spends a lot of time doing ethnographic fieldwork.
-This includes participant-observation and interviewing individuals and families who have been affected in some way by the current U.S. immigration system, as well as local pro-immigration rights activists.
+Almita spends a lot of time doing ethnographic fieldwork, interviewing individuals who have been affected in some way by the current U.S. immigration system, as well as local pro-immigration rights activists.

-Almita has heard from members of mixed-status families, undocumented workers, and migrants who have been deported—a wide range of people and experiences.
+Almita has heard from members of mixed-status families, undocumented workers, and migrants who have been deported.
 She sees her interviews as a way to bear witness to their struggles and listen to stories that might otherwise go untold.